Ruk33/l2auth/README.md

 - `os`: OS related code (sockets, threads, etc.)
 - `os/<implementation>`: For the time being only Linux implementation are being written down but more can be added by easily creating a new folder and implementing all the header files in the `os` folder.
 Make sure to update `game/Makefile` to use the new implementation instead of `os/linux` (replace `$(wildcard ../os/linux/*.c)` with new implementation, ie `$(wildcard ../os/windows/*.c)`).
 - `game`: Game server code
-- `game/request`: Handlers & responses for each client request
+- `game/lib`: Server implementation.
+All of this gets loaded dynamically as a library
-- `game/entity`: All game server entities such as characters
+- `game/lib/entity`: Entities (player, character, etc.)
-- `game/service`: -
+- `game/lib/request_handler`: Handlers for requests (move, protocol version, etc.)
-- `game/storage`: Logic to persist information in disk
+- `game/lib/storage`: Code related to storage (saving chars, etc.)
 - `login`: Login server code
 - `login/dto`: Data transfer objects
 - `login/handler`: Handlers for each client request